prmr/SoftwareDesign/modules/Module-02.md

 Although simple, the use of a comparator object introduces many interesting design questions and trade-offs:
 * Where should the comparator classes be defined to ensure information hiding?
 Here [nested classes](https://docs.oracle.com/javase/tutorial/java/javaOO/nested.html) can help.
 * Should a comparator have state, or be a pure (stateless) *function object*?
-* Do we need to refer to comparators classes by name, or is an [anonymous class](https://docs.oracle.com/javase/tutorial/java/javaOO/anonymousclasses.html) or [lambda expression](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html) sufficient?
+* Do we need to refer to comparator classes by name, or is an [anonymous class](https://docs.oracle.com/javase/tutorial/java/javaOO/anonymousclasses.html) or [lambda expression](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html) sufficient?
 And if so, where should we define these?

 <!--

 * Interface segregation principle
-* Function objects
-* Anonymous classes
-* Closures
 * Iterating over a deck
 * How the forall loop works
 * Design patterns